Privacy Policy

 6. How long we keep it

-AML/CTF records — including customer identity records, transaction records, SMRs, training records, the AML/CTF Program — are retained for 7 years after the end of the customer relationship or the date of the record, as required by the AML/CTF Act.
+AML/CTF records (including customer identity records, transaction records, SMRs, training records, and the AML/CTF Program) are retained for 7 years after the end of the customer relationship or the date of the record, as required by the AML/CTF Act.

 Account data (your user account, login records, audit log) is retained while your account is active and for 12 months after account closure, then deleted unless we are required to retain it for another legal purpose.